 Nerite is excellent for combating the excessive algae growth problem.
-Besides the amazing algae eaters, growing them up is also very easy.
-These snails didn't require too much need and precaution after adding them to the aquarium.
-Besides the algae-eating creature, the foremost thing that every aquarium holder, either beginner or veteran, wants to keep in their fish tank.
+It didn't require too much need and precaution after adding them to the aquarium.
+Besides the algae eaters, it is the foremost thing that every aquarium holder, either beginner or veteran, wants to keep in their fish tank.

 As discussed in the previous section, they are very much sensitive.
-According to different reports published or released via their blog or vlog or on social media platforms like Reddit, these snails die within a shorter period.
-Here in the following, there are a few reasons for dying nerite snails.
+According to different reports published or released via their blog or vlog or on social media platforms, these snails die within a shorter period.

 Nerite snails are very sensitive.
 Therefore if there is even a small quantity of copper present in the tank, the ultimate result will be the death of nerite snails.